Events & Announcements

 Intro to NSF GRFP Session

-Are you a graduate student in your first or second year in a STEM-based discipline?
+Are you a graduate student in your first year in a STEM-based discipline?
+Or an undergraduate junior or senior or recent college graduate?
 Are you interested in three years of funding while in grad school?
 Are you a U.S. citizen, national, or permanent resident?
 Then please join us for an informational session about the National Science Foundation’s Graduate Research Fellowship Program (NSF GRFP)!
 In this information session we will discuss the program, eligibility, and how to prepare a strong application.

 Making Your Summer Break Count